Ami-007/Calculator/README.md

 A button to toggle for two different coloured displays (night shift/light shift).

 Add an ans button that allows for saving and adding the previous answer button back into a calculation when wanted.

+Bugs:
+Need to fix previousNumber so that when doing multiple calculations it stores calculatedNumber so consecutive calculations can be done